-Powerboat News is an independent sports journalism publication covering international powerboat racing championships including the UIM F1H2O World Championship, UIM F2 World Championship, XCAT World Series, E1 World Championship, and offshore powerboat racing.
+Powerboat News is an independent digital publication covering international powerboat racing and the global marine industry.
+Founded in September 2025, it is recognised by Google News and documented on Wikidata (Q138638532).
+Coverage spans the UIM F1H2O World Championship, UIM F2 World Championship, UIM F4 World Championship, XCAT World Series, IHRA, H1 Unlimited, UKOPRA, Race World Offshore, and the boating industry.

 The Editor